howard-stearns/FairShare/README.md

 - **UX design** - A delightful and easy-to-use experience requires two things that I don't have: 1) an understanding of who will use this and what they want to accomplish, and 2) UX talent.
 However, even within these constraints, the current "engineer's special" UI can surely be improved.
 - **State-tracking UI framework** - It's too early to pick a UI framework, _and_ I specifically want people to understand the current code without needing to first learn some specialist system.
 Thus everything is done in straight-up HTML + CSS + imperative Javascript.
 It would be more robust, and possibly less code, to use a system that tracked changes to ApplicationState and automatically updated all/only those parts of the UI that need to be updated.
 - **Funding** - Although the first group of items above can be done very cheaply, it is still non-zero.
 An actual release will require some resources, as will UX design.
 - **Notifications** - An everyday/allday app like this is most convenient if it is running in the background, and notifies the user when they have received payment (or other _additional services_ activity, see below).
-Given the construction as a PWA, this is easily added (although some App Ecosystems need notifications to flow through them.)
+Given the construction as a PWA, this is easily added (although some _App Ecosystem Integrations_ need notifications to flow through them.)

 Any of the following would be nice for an MVP, but it remains to be seen if they are absolutely necessary.
 It will likely depend on identifying a best first use-case, and the distribution mechanism for release.